Effective multiplicative independence of 3 singular moduli: Class numbers, denominators, isogenies

 \begin{proof} If ${\sigma \notin \Gal(L/K)}$ then it is of order~$2$ because every element of ${\Gal(L/\Q)}$ not belonging to ${\Gal(L/K)}$ is of order~$2$.
 And if ${\sigma \in \Gal(L/K)}$ then ${\sigma^2=1}$ because ${x^{\sigma^2}=x}$ and ${L=K(x)}$. \end{proof}

 \begin{lemma} Let~$x$,~$y$ be distinct singular moduli of the same discriminant and let~$K$ and~$L$ be as in Lemma~\ref{lperm}.
 Let~$F$ be a proper subfield of $\Q(x,y)$; we denote ${G=\Gal(L/F)}$.
-Then one of the following options takes place.
+Then one of the following conditions is satisfied.

 \begin{enumerate} \item There exists ${\sigma\in G}$ such that, up to switching~$x,y$, we have ${x^\sigma=x}$ but ${y^\sigma\ne y}$.

 \item We have ${[\Q(x,y):F]=2}$ and the non-trivial automorphism of $\Q(x,y)/F$ permutes~$x$ and~$y$.